 Pros of Investing in Artwork

 There are myths about investing in art that have kept the average person from entering this venture.
-There are concerns such as, “What if it’s a rip-off?” or “Investing on art is only for the rich, I don’t have funds for that.”
+There are concerns such as, “What if it’s a rip-off?” or “Investing on art is only for the rich; I don’t have funds for that.”
 These are all valid concerns, but there are clearly defined pros and cons of investing in art.

 Cons of Investing in Art

 The main barrier to entry here is a lack of knowledge.
-To invest in the stock market, you need to research the company stock you want to buy, check the statistics and look at the history or earning report.
-If it makes sense, you are only a few mouse clicks from being a stockholder.
-When investing in art, you have to familiarize yourself with a lot of information before you make your first purchase, which may be a little different from other forms of investing.
+To invest in the stock market, you need to research the company stock you want to buy.
+First you check the statistics, and then look at the history or earning reports.
+If it seems like a sound investment, you are only a few mouse clicks away from being a stockholder.
+When investing in art, you have to familiarize yourself with a lot of information before you make your first purchase.
+Furthermore, the knowledge required may be a little different from other forms of investing.

-- It’s not a liquid asset.
 Art investment is not a liquid asset in comparison to other forms of investing.
-The buying or selling of some investment products is instant, with just a few clicks online or a simple call to your broker.
-However, selling art takes time, effort and planning if you want to get the best price for your piece.
-So if you think you will need your money soon, then this type of investment isn’t for you.
+The buying or selling of some investment products is instant.
+With just a few clicks online or a simple call to your broker, the deal is done.
+However, selling art takes time, effort, and planning if you want to get the best price for your piece.
+So, if you think you will need your money soon, then this type of investment isn’t for you.

-Other Things to Consider
+Other Things to Consider before Investing in Artwork